ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 For example, in Fremlin's [[Measure Theory]] one reads (§234):
 > One of the striking features of measure theory, compared with other comparably abstract branches of pure mathematics, is the relative unimportance of any notion of ‘morphism’.
 The theory of groups, for instance, is dominated by the concept of ‘homomorphism’, and general topology gives a similar place to ‘continuous function’.
 In my view, the nearest equivalent in measure theory is the idea of ‘inverse-measure-preserving function’ (234A).

-This article reviews existing categories in [[measure theory]], explains what their defects are, and proposes a very satisfying way to resolve these defects.
+This article reviews existing categories in [[measure theory]], explains what their defects are from the viewpoint of [[measure theory]] and [[real analysis]], and proposes a very satisfying way to resolve these defects.
 The resulting category of __compact strictly localizable enhanced measurable spaces__ enjoys excellent categorical properties and matches the existing practice of [[real analysis]] closely.

+This article concentrates on measure theory as it is used in [[real analysis]], [[probability theory]], [[statistics]], [[stochastic processes]] and other areas of analysis.
+The word “defect” used below is understood as a property that does not match the established practice of these subjects, e.g., identifying functions that are equal almost everywhere.
+Other areas, such as [[descriptive set theory]] may need other criteria and other categories.

 ## Elementary constructions